orrstudio/OrrClock/README.md

 - Minimum 512MB RAM
 - Any operating system supporting Python and Kivy (Windows, Linux, macOS)

+## Testing Branch Protection
+This is a test commit to verify branch protection rules.

 ## Test Protection
 This is a test commit to verify branch protection rules.